Artificial Intelligence in Video Games: A Perfect Couple

 - Game developers that run events, like LAN parties, can predict network failure and wireless signal failure in real time.
 These capabilities are important, especially from the reputational standpoint.

-As you can see, artificial intelligence in gaming is not a new concept.
+As you can see, artificial intelligence in games is not a new concept.
 It may have even been spawned thanks to video games.
 And it’s obvious that some of the biggest innovations in AI research are generated with the help of games.
 We haven’t even covered some of the bleeding-edge innovations, like integrating AI into VR and AR experiences.
 It’s an exciting time—we’re witnessing the first steps to the singularity.

 The gaming industry is as complex as it can get.
 From AAA game dev studios to gambling corporations.
 From single-person development companies to crowdsourced game development teams.
 There is a breadth of products and a breadth of data, which can be used to make gaming experiences more engaging, realistic, and lucrative for developers.
 If you would like to find out more about effective implementations of artificial intelligence in gaming—reach out to Iflexion.